10 Worst Pothole Cities in America

 The most infuriating places in the country for street holes and pavement gaps

 After a long, hard winter, it can seem like potholes are everywhere.
-Anyone who lives in states that get a lot of snow in the winter months knows how irritating these mini-craters can be, and how much havoc they can wreak on your car’s suspension and your nerves.
+Anyone who lives in states that get a lot of snow in the winter months knows how irritating these mini-craters can be.
+For drivers of cars using coilovers, potholes are pure evil.
+They wreak havoc on your car’s suspension and your nerves.
 Every year, The Road Information Program (TRIP) compiles data to determine which cities most need help on their roads.
 If you’ve got a fragile car and wish to avoid repairs, you may want to avoid these.
 Let’s start with number 10…

 Vacation Done Right: Best Florida road trips for summer fun